Ambiguous Loss and Scam Victims – Scam Victim Recovery – 2022 [UPDATED 2024]

 The difference between regular grief and grief from an ambiguous loss is the type of loss creates the type of grief experienced.

 Grief in ambiguous loss can be both beneficial and difficult.
-Since the grief in an ambiguous loss differs than the linear stages of grief there is no internal pressure to move on or achieve closure.
+Since the grief in an ambiguous loss differs from the linear stages of grief there is no internal pressure to move on or achieve closure.
 This internal pressure allows for people to remember the lost loved one and move on with relationships and life.
 But in the case of ambiguous loss, such as with scam victims there are significant distractions that prevent grieving, such as the mistaken belief in justice and revenge.

 There are three specific types of grief that can develop from the type of ambiguous loss.